Wasappli/WAAppRouting/README.md

 }
 ```

-Each controller you use should implement `WAAppRouterTargetControllerProtocol` (it is a good idea to have a base view controller)
+In each controller you use should implement `WAAppRouterTargetControllerProtocol` (it is a good idea to have a base view controller)
 So implement this method and voilà:

 ```